AnAqSim (analytic aquifer simulator) features gallery – click on images to enlarge

 Vertical profile of pathlines and heads in 4-layer model of collector well

 3D pathlines are shown for the collector well model (see plan view image to left).
-Layer boundaries are shown in gray, heads in blue, and pathlines in red.
+Layer boundaries are shown in gray, heads in blue, and pathlines and time marker dots in red.
 Horizontal laterals are in the thin 3rd layer.

 Vertical profile of simulated fresh/salt interface

 AnAqSim model with two aquifers separated by an aquitard.
 Results are compared to SEAWAT and MODFLOW (SWI) results for the same veritcal profile.

 Vertical profile through a multi-layer 3D model shows how the layering scheme can change from one area of the model to another.
 In this case, the lower yellow domain connects to the two lowest green domains and the upper yellow domain connects to the upper two green domains.
 Discharge and heads are matched where domains connect.
 This allows you to concentrate detail and computational effort in the area of interest.

 Transient head profiles on a line that crosses a dewatering trench.

 This transient multi-layer model simulates response to sudden dewatering to a fixed head along the trench.
 AnAqSim produces such plots directly.

 Head at well vs. time in transient dewatering simulation